PrefectHQ/prefect-gcp/docs/index.md

 vertex_ai_job.save("test-example")
 ```

+!!! info "Cloud Run Job vs Vertex AI"

+    With Vertex AI, you can allocate computational resources on-the-fly for your executions, much like Cloud Run.

+    However, unlike Cloud Run, you have the flexibility to provision instances with higher CPU, GPU, TPU, and RAM capacities.

+    Additionally, jobs can run for up to 7 days, which is significantly longer than the maximum duration allowed on Cloud Run.

 ### Using Prefect with Google BigQuery

-  `prefect_gcp` allows you to query from and write to Google BigQuery within your Prefect flows.
+Got big data in BigQuery? `prefect_gcp` allows you to steadily stream data from and write to Google BigQuery within your Prefect flows!

 Be sure to [install](#installation) `prefect-gcp` with the BigQuery extra!

-The provided code snippet shows how you can use `prefect_gcp` to create a new dataset in BigQuery, define a table, insert rows, and fetch data from the table using.
+The provided code snippet shows how you can use `prefect_gcp` to create a new dataset in BigQuery, define a table, insert rows, and fetch data from the table.

 ```python
 from prefect import flow